- Admissions Process

 Select Program Admission

 There are certain programs of study that have additional entrance requirements.
 Applicants planning to enter one of these select programs of study must follow the prescribed steps for admission in each program.
-Please click here to see the select programs which are identified with an asterisk.
 Applicants must first complete all course prerequisites, take applicable tests and/or submit requested materials as part of the admission process for select programs.
 As a result of the steps that must be completed before entry into a select program, an applicant will be placed into a non-select program of study at the time of acceptance to the College.
 The admission process for select programs is competitive, space may be limited and only qualified students will be admitted.

 Proficiency certificates are short-term, focused course offerings that are primarily developed to prepare students for employment.
 Students may also continue their education, since all credits earned through the proficiency certificates transfer seamlessly into an academic certificate or associate’s degree program in a related field.